ginkgomzd/cognozanticonnectortool/README.md

 `ember build`

 ## Building widget
-The following will build the widget version of the tool at ../public_html
+The following will build the widget version of the tool at ../public_html.
+See drupal theme source for instructions on how to install to drupal theme.
+`ember build --environment=widget`